Coolver/mcp-home-assistant/README.md

 # MCP Home Assistant

-**Build smart home automations with AI - just describe what you want in natural language** 🏠🤖
+**Let AI build your Home Assistant automations – just describe what you want in natural language** 🏠🤖

 **You should start by installing the Home Assistant Vibecode Agent:** https://github.com/Coolver/home-assistant-cursor-agent

+You describe your goal → AI inspects your Home Assistant → designs a custom solution → and deploys it on-board automatically. 🚀
-Transform your smart home management!
-This MCP server enables Cursor AI, Visual Studio Code or your favourite IDE with MCP support to:
+Transform the way you manage your smart home.
+This add-on enables **Cursor**, **Visual Studio Code (VS Code)**, or any **MCP-enabled IDE** to:

-- 📝 Analyze your Home Assistant configuration and devices
+- 📝 Analyze your Home Assistant configuration, entities, and devices
-- 🏗️ Create intelligent automations, scripts, and complete systems
+- 🏗️ Create intelligent automations, scripts, and complete systems — including Home Assistant helpers that can be fully managed programmatically
+- 🎨 Design and customize Lovelace dashboards with full control over cards, layouts, and styling
+- 🖌️ Create and tweak themes for a personalized UI
+- 🔄 Safely deploy changes with automatic Git-based versioning
-- 🔍 Monitor and troubleshoot through log analysis
+- 🔍 Monitor and troubleshoot your setup through log analysis
-- 📦 Install and manage HACS integrations (1000+ custom integrations!)
+- 📦 Install and manage HACS integrations and custom repositories
-- 🔄 Safely deploy changes with automatic Git versioning

-No more manual YAML editing or searching through documentation!
+No more manual YAML editing or searching through documentation - just describe what you want in natural language!

 **Example:** *"Install smart climate control for my radiators"* → AI creates 10+ automations, helpers, sensors, and scripts optimized for YOUR TRVs.